 - emotional abuse; and

 - neglect and also from the dangers of being drawn into extremism.
 All of these areas of abuse can come from online abuse and we need to safeguard our children from this too.
 These duties and procedures are set out in our Safeguarding Policies and procedures.
 Parents and carers are able to read our Policies here on the website and are free to discuss issues surrounding our policies and practice with the Headteacher, Deputy Headteacher or Chair of Governors.
 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.

 - Mr Sam Fuller - Class Teacher (DSL)

-- Mr Gavin Dutton –Headteacher (Assistant DSL)
+- Mr Gavin Dutton –Headteacher (Deputy DSL)